abebe-git/sql-data-warehouse-project/README.md

-A data warehouse and Analytics Project
+📊 A Data Warehouse and Analytics Project
-Well come to 'A data warehouse and Analytics Project' Repository This project demonstrates a comprehansive data warehousing and analytics solitions, from developing a data warehouse to generating actionable insights.
-This is a training pracetice project directely adapted from Baraa Data Analysis Tutorial.
+Welcome to the "A Data Warehouse and Analytics Project" repository.

+This project demonstrates a comprehensive data warehousing and analytics solution — from building a data warehouse to generating actionable insights.
+It is a training practice project directly adapted from Baraa Data Analysis Tutorial.

 🏗️ Data Architecture
-The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers: Data Architecture
+The project follows the Medallion Architecture, consisting of three layers: Bronze, Silver, and Gold.

+Bronze Layer
-Bronze Layer: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Raw data ingested as-is from source systems (e.g., CSV files) into a SQL Server database.

+Silver Layer
-Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+Data is cleansed, standardized, and normalized to prepare it for analysis.

+Gold Layer
-Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.
+Contains business-ready data, modeled in a star schema for reporting and analytics.

 📖 Project Overview
-This project involves:
+This project covers:

-Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+Data Architecture
+Designing a modern data warehouse using the Medallion Architecture.

+ETL Pipelines
-ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+Extracting, transforming, and loading data from various sources into the warehouse.
-Data Modeling: Developing fact and dimension tables optimized for analytical queries.
-Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.

-🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:

-SQL Development
-Data Architect
-Data Engineering
-ETL Pipeline Developer
 Data Modeling
-Data Analytics

-🚀 Project Requirements
-Building the Data Warehouse (Data Engineering) Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.

-Specifications
-Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
-Data Quality: Cleanse and resolve data quality issues prior to analysis.
-Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
-Scope: Focus on the latest dataset only; historization of data is not required.
-Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+Creating fact and dimension tables optimized for analytical queries.

-BI: Analytics & Reporting (Data Analysis)
+Analytics & Reporting
-Objective
-Develop SQL-based analytics to deliver detailed insights into:

-Customer Behavior
-Product Performance
-Sales Trends
-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+Generating SQL-based reports and dashboards to provide actionable business insights.

+🎯 Who Is This For?
+Students and building data portfolio projects